yin-penghang/yin-penghang.github.io/_pages/about.md

   - /about.html
 ---

-Penghang Yin is a tenure-track Assistant Professor in the [Department of Mathematics and Statistics](https://www.albany.edu/math) at the [State University of New York at Albany](https://www.albany.edu/).
+Penghang Yin is a tenure-track Assistant Professor in the [Department of Mathematics and Statistics](https://www.albany.edu/math) at the [State University of New York at Albany](https://www.albany.edu/), and part of its [machine learning research group](https://sites.google.com/view/mlualbany).
 He has broad interests in analytical and computational methods for problems in applied mathematics, especially in signal and image processing, numerical optimization, and efficient deep learning.
 <!--- He is also part of [UA Machine Learning research group](https://sites.google.com/view/mlualbany). -->

 **Research in part supported by**